Current exhibitions in the Museum of Central Finland

 Exploring Central Finland

-Planning for KeMu’s standing exhibition ‘Exploring Central Finland’ began in early 2017 and construction two years later.
-Now the exhibition structures are in place, showcases are being built, the items and photographs have been selected, videos shot, memories brought back to mind, the captions written and the audio and animated sequences designed.
-Listen to the stories and memories as told by people from Central Finland, marvel at the beauty of the evolving environment, pop in to see a film, read comics about the early days of Jyväskylä, feel the magic of the smoke sauna and relive glorious moments of sports history, or immerse yourself in rap music.
+In the permanent exhibition of the Museum of Central Finland, you can listen to the stories and memories as told by people from Central Finland, marvel at the beauty of the evolving environment, pop in to see a film, read comics about the early days of Jyväskylä, feel the magic of the smoke sauna and relive glorious moments of sports history, or immerse yourself in rap music.
 Children can play hopscotch and other traditional playground games, visit the old farmers’ market and create cave paintings using modern techniques.
 And what did Jyväskylä look like when Alvar Aalto was a young lad, over a hundred years ago?

 Whose Nature?
 Central Finland

 Kenen luonto?
 (Whose Nature?), the most ambitious photography project concerning nature Finland has ever seen, starts in March 2021 with the Jyväskylä Art Museum, the Museum of Central Finland and Galleria Ratamo.
 The national Kenen luonto? project seeks to bring together photographic artists, nature photographers, scientists, as well as all those interested in nature, to build a new image of nature and its role as an exciter of social and political passions.
 It seeks to inspire and empower positive interest in nature and change towards more sustainable development.
 The project speaks for nature, highlights excellence, and builds up new platforms for professionals and hobbyists alike.
 Its key themes are change, adaptation, and hope.
 The project, coordinated by Arts Promotion Centre Finland, will tour galleries of photographic art around Finland over 2021.